|

 This method returns a object of type Image for static, bitmapped image data.
 An AnimatedImage is returned if the image data contains an animated bitmap image.
 A ScalableImage is returned if the image data contains valid vector graphics content such as SVG Tiny 1.1.

-- the offset of the start of the data in the arrayimageLength
+imageData - the array of image data in a supported image formatimageOffset - the offset of the start of the data in the arrayimageLength - the length of the data in the array

-- if imageOffset
+java.lang.ArrayIndexOutOfBoundsException - if imageOffset and imageLength

 specify an invalid range

-is incorrectly formatted or
+java.lang.IllegalArgumentException - if imageData is incorrectly formatted or

 The source image may be mutable or immutable.
 Alpha channel information, if any, is copied to the new image unchanged.